mbiesiad/awesome-astronomy/README.md

 * [CSS](https://catalina.lpl.arizona.edu/) - An astronomical survey to discover comets and asteroids.
 It is conducted at the Steward Observatory's Catalina Station, located near Tucson, Arizona, in the United States.
 * [NEAT](http://neat.jpl.nasa.gov/) - Near-Earth Asteroid Tracking, a program run by NASA and the Jet Propulsion Laboratory, surveying the sky for near-Earth objects.
 * [LONEOS](http://asteroid.lowell.edu/asteroid/loneos/loneos.html) - Lowell Observatory Near-Earth-Object Search, a project designed to discover asteroids and comets that orbit near the Earth.
+* [CSBN](https://www.klet.org/csbn/) - The Committee for Small Bodies Nomenclature (also known as The Working Group for Small Bodies Nomenclature).

 ## Sun